 You’re obviously going to want a large vehicle for transporting goods and you want to avoid expensive cars for employees that won’t be using them very often.
 Make smart decisions with your fleet management by focusing on choosing the right vehicle for your needs.
 For instance, you might need a truck to haul tools or, if your business is eco-conscious, a ULEV (ultra low emissions vehicle) to fit your company purpose.

 Buying a car is not cheap and even if you purchase it with company capital, it can be a huge investment that will make a large dent in your funds.
-Make sure that, if you do purchase a vehicle for your company, that it fits its intended purpose.
-The last thing you want is to buy the wrong vehicle and have to replace or sell it, and you also don’t want vehicles that are difficult to maintain if they’re going to be in constant use because it can cause widespread delays.
+Make sure that, if you do purchase a vehicle for your company, that it fits its intended purpose and has a low fuel-consumption.
+It's a good idea to also look into fleet fuel discount programs and sign every new vehicle up to help reduce costs.
+The last thing you want is to buy the wrong vehicle and have to replace or sell it, and you also don’t want vehicles that are difficult to maintain if they’re going to be in constant use because they can cause widespread delays.

 2. Ensuring you hire the right drivers